 The acquisition of Enterasys included a U.S. parent company as well as its wholly-owned domestic and foreign subsidiaries.
 The Company has elected to treat this stock acquisition as an asset purchase by filing the required election forms under IRC Sec 338(h)(10).
 The Company has estimated the value of the intangible assets from this transaction and is amortizing the amount over 15 years for tax purposes.
-During the current period, the Company deducted \$1.1 million of tax amortization expense related to capitalized goodwill.
-As of September 30, 2014, the Company recorded a deferred tax liability of \$1.5 million related to this amortization which is not considered a future source of taxable income in evaluating the need for a valuation allowance against our deferred tax assets.
+During the three and six months ended December 31, 2014, the Company deducted \$1.1 million and \$2.2 million, respectively of tax amortization expense related to capitalized goodwill.
+As of December 31, 2014, the Company recorded a deferred tax liability of \$1.9 million related to this amortization which is not considered a future source of taxable income in evaluating the need for a valuation allowance against our deferred tax assets.

-The Company had \$11.3 million of unrecognized tax benefits as of September 30, 2014.
-The future impact of the unrecognized tax benefit of \$11.3 million, if recognized, is as follows: approximately \$0.2 million would impact the effective tax rate, and approximately \$11.1 million would result in adjustments to deferred tax assets and corresponding adjustments to the valuation allowance.
-It is reasonably possible that the amount of unrealized tax benefit could decrease by approximately \$0.2 million during the next twelve months due to the expiration of the statute of limitations in certain foreign jurisdictions.
+The Company had \$11.5 million of unrecognized tax benefits as of December 31, 2014.
+The future impact of the unrecognized tax benefit of \$11.5 million, if recognized, would result in adjustments to deferred tax assets and corresponding adjustments to the valuation allowance.
+The Company does not anticipate any events to occur during the next twelve months that would reduce the unrealized tax benefit as currently stated in the Company's balance sheet.

-Estimated interest and penalties related to the underpayment of income taxes are classified as a component of tax expense in the Condensed Consolidated Statements of Operations and were immaterial for the three month ended September 30, 2014 and 2013.
-Accrued interest and penalties were \$23,000 and \$42,000 as of September 30, 2014 and 2013, respectively.
+Estimated interest and penalties related to the underpayment of income taxes are classified as a component of tax expense in the Condensed Consolidated Statements of Operations and were immaterial for the three and six months ended December 31, 2014 and 2013.
+Accrued interest and penalties were \$42,000 as of December 31, 2013 and have been fully reversed as of December 31, 2014.